 Our doctors are specially trained in primary care level interventions for excessive drinkers and offer a sympathetic, caring approach to tackling this issue robustly.

 - An appointment is made with a private doctor to undergo an alcohol screening assessment (AUDIT).

 - Blood tests are taken to check for signs of liver damage and other health-related issues emanating from the excessive intake.

 - A brief intervention is undertaken for those felt to be below the threshold for heavy/severe alcohol intake or alcohol dependency.

 - A home detoxification (detox) programme is initiated followed by CBT (cognitive and behavioural therapy) for candidates assessed as having a severe and harmful intake.
 Such clients must have alcohol dependency and be deemed by the doctor as being suitable for a home detox.
 These clients must warrant to undertake the CBT maintenance therapy as a way of achieving long-lasting behavioural changes.

-Home detoxification with the help of your private GP
+Home detoxification is provided for suitable candidates only with the help of our specialist private GPs.

 Our GPs are happy to prescribe for a home detox from alcohol.